8 Super-Foods to Boost Your Immune System

 Feeding your body certain foods may build your immunity over time and keep your immune system strong.
 Some of the most powerful immune-boosting ingredients include Curcumin, Ginger, Garlic, Selenium and can all be found in Advanced Immunity.

-It’s also a great idea to plan your meals to include these very powerful natural immune boosters.
+A great idea to plan your meals to include these very powerful natural immune boosters.

 1. Bell Peppers